 NOTE: The Ponce de Leon Inlet Light Station is one of only 11 lighthouses on the prestigious National Historic Landmark list.

 Next door to the Ponce de Leon Inlet Lighthouse is the Marine Science Center, an ideal stop for the whole family to experience local marine life.
-The Marine Science Center serves as a sea turtle and migratory bird rehabilitation facility where visitors can get up close with Florida’s sea creatures and learn about the coastal environment and marine life ecosystems.
+The Marine Science Center serves as a sea turtle and migratory bird rehabilitation facility where visitors can get up close with Florida’s sea creatures and also learn about the coastal environment and marine life ecosystems.

 Where To Eat.

 A classic waterfront restaurant, the diverse menu includes appetizers, soups, salads, sandwiches, burgers, seafood baskets/dinners, pasta and more.
-Don’t miss the smoked fish dip appetizer or the Ponce Fish Reuben.
-You may dine inside or outside with a great view of the Intracoastal Waterway.
+Don’t miss the smoked fish dip appetizer or also the Ponce Fish Reuben.
+You may dine inside or also outside with a great view of the Intracoastal Waterway.
 An outside table at sunset is ideal, but it’s first come first served, so plan accordingly.

 AuthenticFlorida.com was named Best Travel Blog at the 2018 Sunshine Awards.